 Poliomyelitis is a viral illness that can lead to partial or full paralysis.
 It is highly contagious and in some people affected, it may seem to have no symptoms.
 In others, they may have symptoms similar to the flu.

-Neisseria meningitidis is a bacteria responsible for rapidly life-threatening meningitis and blood infections in children and adolescents.
+Neisseria meningitis is a bacteria responsible for rapidly life-threatening meningitis and blood infections in children and adolescents.
 This is a series of 2 vaccines.

 MMR (Measles, Mumps, and Rubella)

-Streptococcal pneumoniae (or “pneumococcus”) is a common cause of bacterial pneumonia, blood infections, ear infections and meningitis in children under 5 years.
+Streptococcal pneumonia (or “pneumococcus”) is a common cause of bacterial pneumonia, blood infections, ear infections, and meningitis in children under 5 years.
 This vaccine is commonly called Prevnar.